Scenic 5 Day Road Trip Adventure Through Iceland’s South Coast, Landmannalaugar & Highlands

 Day 2

-Not far from the black sand beach is the village Vik i Myrdal, your next stop.
+The village Vik i Myrdal, your next stop, is not far from the black sand beach.
 Vik is an adorable town with beautiful surrounding landscapes.
 You'll be able to stretch your legs on a walk around the village and maybe take a look inside a shop or have a bite to eat in a café.

-At the end of your day, you'll backtrack a little bit and spend the night near the small town of Selfoss.
+At the end of your day, you'll backtrack a little bit and spend the night in Southwest Iceland.

 Read more